WPMedia/news-theme-css/readme.md

 # [News Theme CSS](https://staging.arcpublishing.com/alc/docs/styleguides/news-theme-css)

 This is the CSS framework for the Fusion News Theme.
 [Theme Blocks](https://github.com/WPMedia/fusion-news-theme-blocks) and the [Engine Theme SDK](https://github.com/WPMedia/engine-theme-sdk) import the SCSS files.
-Then they are [compiled](https://github.com/WPMedia/fusion/blob/e497a3117912ea3dc5ad2d0a6b83a45c2210513e/engine/webpack/_shared/rules/sass.js) later by Fusion, using Webpack.
+Then they are [compiled](https://github.com/WPMedia/fusion/blob/e497a3117912ea3dc5ad2d0a6b83a45c2210513e/engine/webpack/_shared/rules/sass.js) later with node-sass and extracted by Webpack in Fusion.

 ## Usage as a block dependency:

 Include as an dependency in a custom block: